-- Patients placed in the KCH Obs Service should have a reasonably high 1. (>85%) expectation of discharge within 48 hours of hospital observation.
-However, 4 hours of additional observation, for a total of 52 hours, is allowable for patients with pending results which may highly result in discharge home. - 48-hour clock begins at the time of the disposition to Observation, not 2. from triage. - 3.
-Observation service is available to all patients who meet the general inclusion without any exclusion criteria who have a clear management plan to be executed in observation. - Patients with significant psychiatric, opioid, use, behavioral or social 4. issues, including advanced dementia requiring 1:1 as a primary or concomitant illness, are unsuitable for the OU.
+- 1. Patients placed in the KCH Obs Service should have a reasonably high (>85%) expectation of discharge within 48 hours of hospital observation.
+However, 4 hours of additional observation, for a total of 52 hours, is allowable for patients with pending results which may highly result in discharge home. - 2.
+48-hour clock begins at the time of the disposition to Observation, not from triage. - 3.
+Observation service is available to all patients who meet the general inclusion without any exclusion criteria who have a clear management plan to be executed in observation. - 4.
+Patients with significant psychiatric, opioid, use, behavioral or social issues, including advanced dementia requiring 1:1 as a primary or concomitant illness, are unsuitable for the OU.
 They can be kept in the ED under OU status. - 5.
 Referring ED physician should verify that the above, in addition to other exclusions, are not present prior to considering observation.
-Although diagnostic evaluation will occur, there will be a concentration on therapeutic modalities. - Ongoing evaluation and quality assurance may lead to the addition or 6. subtraction of appropriate diagnoses.
+Although diagnostic evaluation will occur, there will be a concentration on therapeutic modalities. - 6.
+Ongoing evaluation and quality assurance may lead to the addition or subtraction of appropriate diagnoses.

-Β. Specific Clinical Guidelines:
+B. Specific Clinical Guidelines:

-- Clinical guidelines exist for selected clinical conditions and should be 1. followed when applicable (see accompanying clinical guidelines for disease specific inclusion criteria, exclusion criteria and management recommendations). - Clinical judgment may allow care outside these guidelines.
-2. - 3.
-Cardiac Patients: - a) Routine cardiology consult will be placed for chest pain patients by the Obs provider performing the initial assessment.
-Include clinical history and observation status in consult. - Dedicated cardiology attending is available to obs 9AM-5PM. b)
+- 1. Clinical guidelines exist for selected clinical conditions and should be followed when applicable (see accompanying clinical guidelines for disease specific inclusion criteria, exclusion criteria and management recommendations). - 2.
+Clinical judgment may allow care outside these guidelines. - 3.
+Cardiac Patients: - a) Cardiology consult should be considered for chest pain patients by the Obs provider performing the initial assessment.
+Include clinical history and observation status in consult. - b) Dedicated cardiology attending is available to obs 9AM-5PM.